Illinois Compiled Statutes

 time on or after August 2, 1990 and until Congress or the President orders that

 persons in service are no longer eligible for

 the Southwest Asia Service Medal, Operation Enduring Freedom, and Operation Iraqi Freedom.
-Preference shall be
+Preference for scholarships shall be

 granted to such pupils as shall, upon public examination, conducted as

 the board of trustees of the University may determine, be decided to